 After all, commodity prices usually follow demand, right?

 Yet that isn’t really the case with domain names.
-In general, domain names go for about $10 to $12 depending on where you buy it.
+In general, domain names go for about $10 to $12 depending on where you buy them.
 I’ve even seen some sales periods where you can get a domain name for as low as $0.99.

 Domain names that are cheap to register often come with a catch though – the renewal fees are often much higher than what you bought them for.
-Take for example the case of 1&1 Ionos which lets you register a .info domain for $1 but charges $20 for subsequent renewals.
+Take for example the case of 1&1 Ionos which lets you register a .biz domain for $1 but charges $20 for subsequent renewals.

 Where Do Domain Registrations Fees Go?

 Domain names are priced differently depending on exactly what TLD is involved.
 Essentially, the amount you pay is split up between three main bodies –

 Domain Name Registry